BCBT-tust/EzDock/README.md

 ## 📄 Citation

-If you use EzDock in your research, please cite:
+If you use ZymEvoDock in your research, please cite:

 ## 🏛️ Institution